Naseby, New Zealand: History

+The local newspaper, the Mount Ida Chronicle was produced from 1869 until 1924 and the Chronicle Office is now part of the local Naseby Museum and open to visitors.

+Geography

+Naseby is located in the Maniototo region of Central Otago, 9 mi north-west by road from Ranfurly, and 90 mi north-west, via Middlemarch, from Dunedin.
+The town is at an elevation of around 2000 ft, with the Kakanui Range to the east and the Hawkdun Range to the north-west.

 The Mount Ida Water Race was built beginning in 1873.
 The water originates from the Manuherikia River.
 It winds its way along the Hawkdun Range, and collects water running off the streams as it flows towards Naseby.
 It was originally designed to feed the gold sluices.
-It now provides much needed irrigation to farmers in the upper Maniototo area.
-A track follows the course of the race through the forest and provides pleasant mountain biking and walking opportunities.
+It now provides irrigation to farmers in the upper Maniototo area.
+A track follows the course of the race through the forest and provides mountain biking and walking opportunities.

+Climate

+Winters in Naseby are harsh for New Zealand, with a mean daily high temperature of 8 degrees Celsius and a mean daily low temperature of -2.6 degrees Celsius in July.